joyantamishu/fio_test_kioxia/README.md

 Whola!
 We are done!

 # Reusability
-You can find it inside the readme of fio_test folder.
+You can find it in the readme inside the stat_generator folder.